jessewgray/musicFlaskApp/README.md

 If you choose to filter by artist, the right side of the colum will update, as will the first bar graph, as well as a second chart showing the length of the charting songs.

 ![mFlaskFive](mFlaskReadmePics/mFlaskFive.png)

+The bottom right section allows you to listen the live radio station, as well as see what songs are coming next.

 ![mFlaskSix](mFlaskReadmePics/mFlaskSix.png)